Cruises we've taken . . . and loved!

 (Pictures click HERE)

 We were back on Holland America after a ten-year hiatus, this time on the Vista-class m/s Oosterdam.
 This was our first cruise on the West Coast along the Mexican Riviera.
 We boarded her in San Diego after a week at our Desert Springs timeshare in Palm Desert, California.
 We spent three lovely days at sea along with these ports of call: Cabo San Lucas, Mazatlan, and Puerto Vallarta, Mexico.
-This was a bigger ship than we've been on lately, but we loved our previous voyage with Holland America, and we have booked a suite again.
+This was a bigger ship than we've been on lately, but we loved our previous voyage with Holland America, and we booked a suite again.
 It was a bit chilly for much beaching, but we enjoyed the top-notch service and attention to detail.

 2008